311Volt/axxegro/README.md

 If you prefer to not install Allegro to your toolchain/system path, you may specify a custom `CMAKE_PREFIX_PATH`.

-Note that only linkage to `allegro_monolith` is supported as of now.
-This will be fixed soon™.

 # Integration

 Since axxegro is plain C++20, it is enough to copy the headers to a working Allegro5 project